-EL3.
-Simplify, repeat, and clarify test instructions.
+EL3 Simplify, repeat, and clarify test instructions.
 This does not include test items or answer choices.
-All • • O Student may ask for clarification, simplification, signage of directions.
+All • • 0 Student may ask for clarification, simplification, signage of directions.
 This does not include test questions or answer choices.
 Students may have directions reread for each page of questions.
 (S1, S2, or S4) must be selected for this accommodation.
-EL4.
-Text-to-Speech or Human Reader in English (excludes ELA tests) a.
-Text-to-Speech is built into the online testing client, requires the use of ear phones, and may be administered individually, in small groups, or in regular setting. b.
-Human Reader reads test directions, test items, and answer choices from separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
+EL4 Text-to-Speech or Human Reader provided in English (excludes ELA tests, except for Grades 5 and 8 Extended Response sections.)
+Text-to-Speech is built into the online testing client, requires the use of earphones, and may be administered individually, in small groups, or in regular setting.
+A Human Reader reads test directions, test items, and answer choices from separate test booklet.
 This is limited to small group or individualized testing.
 Test directions, test items, and answer choices must be read verbatim in English.
-All 3-8 Math and Science Tests • • • Paper tests are read by a Human Reader.
-Test Administrator uses separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
+Grades 3-8 Math Grades 5 & 8 Science Grades 5 & 8 ELA Extended Response (Writing) Sections ONLY Grade 11 CCRA: Science & U.S. History Content • • • Paper tests are read by a Human Reader.
+Test Administrator uses separate test booklet.
 Online tests have built in Text-to-Speech functionality.
-This is the preferred method for providing read aloud to students (S2 is not required and S4 may be utilized; however, ear phones are required).
-However, if a human reader is required for the student, then the test must be read from the computer screen verbatim.
+This is the preferred method for providing read aloud to students (S2 is not required and S4 may be utilized; however, earphones are required).
+However, if a human reader is required for the student, then the test must be read from the computer screen verbatim and Test Administrator and Test Proctor must be present in the room at all times.
+Roving proctors cannot be used for these test sessions.
 (S1 or S2) must be selected when utilizing a Human Reader.
-Please refer to the Human Reader directions on pages 10-12 Students may request items be read more than once.
-EL5.
-Student may read the test aloud to himself/herself.
-All • • x This requires individual testing and Nondisclosure Agreement (NDA) signed by Test Administrator and Test Proctor.
+Please refer to the Protocol for Human Readers/Qualified Language Translators.
+Students may request items be read more than once.
+EL5 Student may read the test aloud to themself.
+All • • x (S1) must also be selected for this accommodation.
+If test items are being read aloud (even by a student), then a Test Administrator and Test Proctor must be always present in the room to ensure test security.
+A Roving Proctor cannot be used for these test sessions.
+ELG Scribe for student's response A student's response may NOT be transcribed from another language into English.
+Grades 5 & 8 ELA Extended Response Sections ONLY x x X A scribe is a Test Administrator or Test Proctor employed by the school district who writes down what a student dictates in English.
+In sessions where a student is dictating answers aloud, both a Test Administrator and Test Proctor must be always present in the room to ensure test security.
+A Roving Proctor cannot be used for these test sessions.
+The guiding principle in scribing is to assist the student in accessing the test and responding to it.
 (S1) must be selected for this accommodation.
-EL6.
-Scribe for student's response A student's response may NOT be transcribed from another language into English.
-Writing sections of Grade 5 and 8 ELA Tests X X x A scribe is a Test Administrator or Test Proctor employed by the school district who writes down what a student dictates in English The guiding principle in scribing is to assist the student in accessing the test and responding to it.
-(S1) must be selected for this accommodation.
-Please see Scribe Instructions and Guidelines on pages 13-15.
+Please refer to the Procedures for Scribing Student Responses.